Equity, Diversity & Inclusion

 Code of Conduct

 For many years, OCSTA has augmented the OESC Professional Development Program for Trustees with distinctive faith-based content relevant to the role of Catholic Trustees.
 Throughout this year, this distinctive Catholic content will be undergoing a review by our Director of Catholic Education, Anne O’Brien.
 The process of reviewing and updating this segment of the Trustee modules will be a collaborative process with trustees.
-More information on this process will be shared with members in the coming weeks.

 As a result of these changes and the need to have the most current information accessible to our trustees, we will be closing the online trustee module centre on the OCSTA website.
 All members are encouraged to access the trustee modules directly on the OESC website at http://modules.ontarioschooltrustees.org.
 A certificate of completion will be made available on that website.